eprovst/DomainColoring.jl/docs/src/usage/general.md

 As with `rect = true`, `polar = true` is an abbreviation for `abs = true` and `angle = true`, showing magnitude and phase respectively.
-It is worthwhile to illustrate both, giving for magnitude:
+Now is a good time to mention that most arguments discussed so far also accept numbers, modifying the rate of the stripes.
+For example, we get for magnitude:
 ```@example
 using CairoMakie, DomainColoring # hide
-checkerplot(z -> z, 5, abs=true)
+checkerplot(z -> z, 5, abs=5)
 save("cpabs.png", current_figure()) # hide
 nothing # hide
 ```